England Lacrosse: International competition

 England have competed in four World Indoor Lacrosse Championship tournaments: 2007 in Halifax, Canada, 2011 in Prague, Czech Republic, 2015 in Onondaga Nation, and 2019 in Langley, Canada.
 In 2019 England equalled their best result of 4th after narrowly losing 8-11 to the United States in a repeat of their 2007 bronze medal match.

 England participated in the inaugural European Box Lacrosse Championship in Turku, Finland in 2017 finishing 5th.
+England then won gold at the following Championship in 2022, defeating Germany 11-8 in the final in Hannover.